jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Home_Work/Assignment_4.md

 $ wget --timestamping 'ftp://hgdownload.cse.ucsc.edu/goldenPath/sacCer3/bigZips/genes/sacCer3.ensGene.gtf.gz' -O sacCer3.ensGene.gtf.gz
 ```

+A. Does your md5 sum match 6c2eea692f4bdd47655accd65fac45f0?

-A. Unzip your annotation file.
+B. Unzip your annotation file.
 How many lines, words, and characters are in this file?

-B. Save all the features that are on **chrII** into a new file called `chrII_entries.gtf`.
+C. Save all the features that are on **chrII** into a new file called `chrII_entries.gtf`.
 How many features are on chromosome II?

 ## Question 4